vrandall66/front-end-submissions-public/1806/mod-1/linked-list/ashton-benjamin.md

-## Student:
+## Student: Ashton & Ben
-## Evaluator:
+## Evaluator: Louisa
 ## Notes/What To Work On:

+- some buggy UI behavior and a few little fine tuning layout details left over , but overall good job
+- code is in a good place for a refactor

 ## Functional Expectations

-* Novice: Application meets all of the functional expectations in Phase One.
 * Advanced Beginner: Application meets all of the functional expectations in Phase Two.
 * Proficient: Application meets all of the functional expectations in Phase Three.
-* Exceptional: You completed Phase Three and did something with Phase Four.

 ## COMP RECREATION / DESIGN

-* Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## HTML

-* Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## CSS

-* Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## JS/jQuery

-* Novice
 * Advanced Beginner
 * Proficient
 * Exceptional